What happens hours, days, years after you quit smoking?

 Quitters who make it to 4 weeks smokefree are five times more likely to stay smokefree for good!

-The risk of heart attack risk has started to drop.
+The risk of heart attack has started to drop.
 With lung function improving too, climbing the stairs gets that little bit easier each day.

 Ex-smokers are 50% less likely to have a heart attack, heart disease or a stroke within just one year of quitting smoking.